NJCU Foundation Board of Directors

 Debevoise & Plimpton

-Kevin Schmidt is a corporate partner in the Mergers & Acquisitions Group and Co-Chair of the firm's Private Equity Group at the international law firm Debevoise & Plimpton LLP.
+Kevin Schmidt, an NJCU alumnus, is a corporate partner in the Mergers & Acquisitions Group and co-chair of the firm's Private Equity Group at the international law firm Debevoise & Plimpton LLP.
 Debevoise operates in nine offices across three continents, with over 800 lawyers working with clients in integrated global practices.

 AISHA THOMAS PETIT HEADSHOT

-Before joining AMC Networks, Thomas-Petit served as Chief Diversity, Inclusion and Corporate Social Responsibility Officer at ADP.
-A seasoned DEI executive, she also held various leadership roles in Human Resources including Division Vice President of the company’s Major Accounts and Canada division during her seven years at ADP.
+Before joining AMC Networks, Thomas-Petit held various leadership roles over seven years at ADP including serving as their Chief, Diversity, Inclusion and Corporate Social Responsibility Officer as well as Division Vice President of the company’s Major Accounts and Canada division.

-Previously, Thomas-Petit spent over seven years at Barclays Capital (including over two years at Lehman Brothers before it was purchased by Barclays), where she ultimately became the HR Director for Global Operations, driving people strategy for over 4000 employees globally, and partnering with the Global Head of Investment Bank Operations to drive talent and performance management, development and compensation.
+A seasoned HR executive, Thomas-Petit also spent more than seven years at Barclays Capital (including 2+ years at Lehman Brothers before it was purchased by Barclays), where she ultimately became the HR Director for Global Operations, driving people strategy for over 4000 employees globally, and partnering with the Global Head of Investment Bank Operations to drive talent and performance management, development and compensation.
 Prior to Barclays, Thomas-Petit spent eight years at JP Morgan Chase, where she held several roles including Vice President, HR for Shared Technology & Operations and Investment Bank Operations, leading people strategy for a newly merged global organization of 2400 employees.

 LUKE VISCONTI HEADSHOT